 This is not the first time sugar has been shown to extend the lifespan of animals.
-A 2021 study found that small fruit flies raised on a glucose-enriched diet lived slightly longer than those given normal fare.
+A 2021 study in North America found that small fruit flies raised on a glucose-enriched diet lived slightly longer than those given normal fare.

-Assistant Professor Karen Crasta from the National University Health System Centre for Healthy Longevity said the NTU research shed light on how the unfolded protein response has an effect on ageing, which previously was not well-defined.
+Assistant Professor Karen Crasta from the National University Health System Centre for Healthy Longevity said the NTU research shed light on how the unfolded protein response has an effect on ageing, which previously was not well defined.

-To further the research, Prof Crasta added that it would be interesting to investigate the stress response pathways in healthy people aged 90 and above, to find out if those cellular processes contributed to their successful ageing.
+To further the research, she said it would be interesting to probe the stress response pathways in healthy people aged 90 and above, to find out if those cellular processes contributed to their successful ageing.